-The hepatitis B vaccine is typically given as a series of three or four injections over a period of six months.
+The hepatitis B vaccine is typically given as three or four injections over six months.
 You can't get hepatitis B from the vaccine.

 The hepatitis B vaccine is recommended for:

-- All children and adolescents who weren't vaccinated at birth
+- Children and adolescents not vaccinated at birth

-- Anyone being treated for a sexually transmitted infection
+- Anyone who has a sexually transmitted infection, including HIV

 - Men who have sex with men